THE NIRVANA FESTIVAL 2019.

-It’s Sunday morning,I roll over to do that life giving stretch.you know the one where you arch your back and squeeze your ass cheeks so hard you temporarily slip into an alternate universe.I live for this moment in the morning.only this time,my glutes were on fire,strange since I’m on an indefinite can’t be arsed to work out hiatus.
-My legs too.then I remembered what had been a pretty good weekend at the recently concluded Nirvana festival where your favorite girl danced her clan proud.
+It’s Sunday morning,I roll over to do that life giving stretch.You know the one where you arch your back and squeeze your ass cheeks so hard you temporarily slip into an alternate universe.I live for this moment every morning.
+Only this time,my glutes were on fire,strange since I’m on an indefinite can’t be arsed to work out hiatus.
+My legs too.Then I remembered what had been a pretty good weekend at the recently concluded Nirvana festival where your favorite girl danced her clan proud.

 I got asked by one of the members in the organizing committee if I’d like to be part of the festival,do content and all to which I obliged.I love a good festival anytime or day.
 I arrived Saturday late afternoon at the venue;Lutembe Beach.
-Hadn’t been before.its alright.spacious grounds,a pool,lake views,the works.
-Finding the camping area,me and mine failed miserably at erecting our tent.pretty frustrated we pushed that problem to the left and went about getting some drinks and exploring the grounds.
+Hadn’t been before.Its got spacious grounds,a pool,lake views,the works.
+Finding the camping area,me and mine failed miserably at erecting our tent.
+Pretty frustrated we pushed that problem to the left and went about getting some drinks and exploring the grounds.

 I know there was a whole lineup of performers and Djs,I’m sure I caught a few,can’t really remember all I do know is I danced my little legs loose.
 I hadn’t had this much fun dancing in a while.